XeroxDev/Loupedeck-plugin-YTMDesktop/README.md

 # 6. How to use it?

+> [!NOTE]
+> This is just a simplified version, please visit the [official documentation](https://help.xeroxdev.de/en/stream-deck/ytmd/home#h-5-how-to-use-it) for a more detailed guide.

 1. Install the [YouTube Music Desktop App](https://github.com/ytmdesktop/ytmdesktop).
 2. Install the Plugin from [Releases](https://github.com/XeroxDev/Loupedeck-plugin-YTMDesktop/releases)
-3. Add Actions to your Loupedeck.
+3. Add a settings profile action, fill out everything and click save.
-4. Activate the Companion Server / Remote control from YTMD App
+4. Make sure the YouTube Music Desktop App and the Companion Server is running
-    - Settings > Integration > "Enable Companion Server" or "Remote control" (Should be the first entry with an open icon)
+   - Settings > Integration > Enable "Companion Server"
-5. Click on the open Icon or go to http://localhost:9863/ (Default)
-6. Optional: Activate password protection. else go to 7.
-7. Add “Open settings” action and touch it
-8. Add all settings.
-(Host, Port, Password)
-9. Click save
+5. Turn on "enable companion authorization" under the Companion Server
+6. Press the Profile button on your device
+7. Compare the authorization code displaying by the plugin with the one displaying in the YouTube Music Desktop App and if they match, confirm the authorization in the YouTube Music Desktop App
+8. If you've gotten no error and the plugin is now displayed in the "Authorized companions" list of YouTube Music Desktop, you can now use the plugin

 # 7. How to contribute?